 - A key ring containing the secrets that AM will use.
 It can be configured in any Google Cloud location. - A service account that AM will use to connect to the project.

-Refer to the Google Key Management Service documentation and Google's Getting Started with Authentication for more information.
+For more information, see the Google Key Management Service documentation \square and Google's Getting started with authentication.